ga-curriculum/universal-resources/deployment/django-deployment/README.md

 Here's some more detail though:

-- Different `DATABASES` dictionaries will be used depending on if we've set the `ON_HEROKU` environment variable - we won't do this locally, but we will set it when we deploy to heroku.
+- Different `DATABASES` dictionaries will be used depending on if we've set the `ON_HEROKU` environment variable - we won't do this locally, but we will set it when we deploy to Heroku.
-- In production on Heroku the database configuration is derived from the `DATABASE_URL` environment variable.
+- In production on Heroku, the database configuration is derived from the `DATABASE_URL` environment variable.
 - The [`dj-database-url` package](https://pypi.org/project/dj-database-url/) parses this URL and gets the necessary information from it to actually connect to the database
 - `DATABASE_URL` will be set automatically by Heroku when the Heroku Postgres add-on is attached to your Heroku app.
 - When running locally, a local Postgres database (the same one you used while building the app so far) will be used instead.

-> 🚨 Using a local Postgres database on Heroku incurs a monthly fee.
+> 🚨 Using a Postgres database addon on Heroku incurs a monthly fee.
 If you've configured your Heroku account correctly by using EcoDynos for all of your projects you should be able to add a single Heroku Postgres add-on and still be under the maximum credits provided by the GitHub Campus program.
 >
 > It is important to ensure that all of your applications are deployed using EcoDynos and that you do not have more than a single Heroku Postgres add-on in your account, or you will be billed by Heroku.

 ### Turn off debug messages in production

-Find the `DEBUG` setting in `settings.py.
-Add a line to disable debug messages if our app is running on heroku:
+Find the `DEBUG` setting in `settings.py`.
+Add a line to disable debug messages if our app is running on Heroku:

 ```python
 if not 'ON_HEROKU' in os.environ: